dmiropol/K8s-Lab-Deployment/kube-cluster/README.md

 - Avi 21.1.3 configured with NSXT cloud
 - ncp, antrea and ako yaml files pre-configured and accessible from jumphost
 - `hosts_ncp.ini` or `hosts_antrea.ini` files configured to match your environment
-- `nsx_policy_cleanup.py` file required for destroying clsuter with ncp.
+- `nsx_policy_cleanup.py` file required for destroying cluster with ncp.
 If script errors out, you may need to re-run it manually.
 Alternatively, create shell script `cleanup-ncp.sh` and let the `destroy-cluster.sh` script to run it after kubernetes cluster has been completely destroyed.

 ## Initial installation